-Initially after surgery the patient has monitoring lines, a ventilator, chest tubes to drain fluid from the chest and a urinary catheter.
-Gradually these lines and tubes are removed and diet and activity are increased.
-Immunosuppression or antirejection medications are administered.
-You will receive education on the purpose of these medications, how to take these medications at home and how to care for yourself.
+You’ll recover in the cardiovascular intensive care unit.
+You’ll have monitoring lines to check your heart rhythm, a ventilator to help you breathe, chest tubes to drain fluid from the chest and a urinary catheter.
+Gradually these lines and tubes will be removed and diet and activity will be increased.
+You’ll begin taking immunosuppression or antirejection medications, and will learn how to take these medications at home and how to care for yourself.